Unallocated/UASDrupal/README.md

 The current roadmap is subject to change as we get a better handle on the requirements

-~~1.
-Documentation sprint to wireframe site, generate requirements and build ticketing.
+1. ~~Documentation sprint to wireframe site, generate requirements and build ticketing.~~
-1. Convert current implementation into a drupal install profile and features.
+1. ~~Convert current implementation into a drupal install profile and features.
 This will facilitate git-based development, greatly improve deployment workflows, and make contribution by other members much easier.~~
 1. Events integration.
 Integrate calendar events with Google and Meetup.com